 Did you know we have six employee networks?
 They provide support and opportunities to about 3,000 members and contribute to a more open, inclusive and diverse organisation.

-The employee networks give members wide-ranging advice and promote important issues through national and local events such as Black History Month in October, Pride Month in June and LGBT History Month – coming up in February.
+The employee networks give members wide-ranging advice and promote important issues through national and local events such as Black History Month in October, Pride Month in June and Race Equality Week and LGBT+ History Month in February.

-Furthermore, they work with Network Rail to improve communication around the business and develop valuable guidance.
+Furthermore, they work with us to improve communication around the business and develop valuable guidance.

-Nick Radford, a programme manager and co-chair of CanDo, our employee network for disabled colleagues, said: “They are important because they have the potential to shape the culture and behaviours of Network Rail internally, but also externally in how we treat passengers.”
+Nick Radford, a programme manager and chair of CanDo, our employee network for disabled colleagues, said: “[Employee networks] are important because they have the potential to shape the culture and behaviours of Network Rail internally, but also externally in how we treat passengers.”

 The employee networks help the company through initiatives including changes to policies to better support employees and collaborations with other employee networks to develop line manager training.

 They also help inform diversity impact assessments.
 These are assessments Network Rail carries out when making any changes that may affect staff, as part of its public sector equality duty.